Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/coral-angular/index.md

 # General Usage

 1. Include the client library category `acs-commons.coralui.angularjs` as a dependency to your client library.
-2. In your AngularJS module intialization, include `acsCoral` as a dependecy.
+2. In your AngularJS module initialization, include `acsCoral` as a dependency.

 # Directives